isnanibarokah/spotitfree/README.md

 ## Feedback

-If you have any feedback, you can create issue(s) [here](https://github.com/isnanibarokah/spotitfree/issues)
+If you have any feedback, you can create issues [here](https://github.com/isnanibarokah/spotitfree/issues)